sritaj/learn_graphql/README.md

 3. Navigate to sub-projects and open terminal and run the command `npm install` to download all dependencies (_All packages present/added at main project directory are available to the sub-projects_)

-4. **e-commerce-app** - For e-commerce-app mini project, run the command `npm run test-live`, this will start the server; the localhost url will be displayed in the console on clicking which it will re-direct to the server
+## Projects

+1. **e-commerce-app** - mini project, containing examples for GraphQL schemas, queries, implementation to check on the live-server

-5. **car-shop** - dummy project to list the best practices for defining GraphQL schemas, queries etc; no implementation to check
+2. **car-shop** - dummy project to list the best practices for defining GraphQL schemas, queries etc; no implementation to check

-6. **blog-app** -
+3. **blog-app** - mini project, showcasing GraphQL integration with PostgreSQL hosted in Heroku Platform, utilising Prisma ORM

+4. **blog-app-frontend** - mini project, created on React platform, showcasing frontend integration with GraphQL backend(utilising **blog-app** project for backend portion)

 ## Instructions

+### e-commerce-app

+1. Navigate to the Project **e-commerce-app**

+2. Run the command `npm run start:dev` to start the live server

+3. Execute the GraphQL queries in the Live server

 ### blog-app